m0hammad2Z/m0hammad2Z/README.md

 ## Things I am passionate about

-- Android :robot:
+- Video Games 🎮:
 - Open source :octocat:

-## Get in touch :coffee:
+## Get in touch ☕:

 - Your future buddy to discuss Android related things and tech in general on [Twitter](https://twitter.com/viradiya_sagar).
 - Your future life savior :stuck_out_tongue: on [Medium](https://medium.com/@sagarviradiya).